-The course at Yale University is a monument to the Roaring Twenties and more specifically to both Seth Raynor and Charles Blair Macdonald who were gifted an enormous 700-acre wooded swamp on which to build a golf course by Mrs Tompkins in loving memory of her husband Ray.
+The golf course at Yale University is a monument to the Roaring Twenties and more specifically to both Seth Raynor and Charles Blair Macdonald who were gifted an enormous 700-acre wooded swamp on which to build a course by Mrs Tompkins in loving memory of her husband Ray.
 Armed with $400,000 – then the largest ever golf course budget – Raynor and Macdonald set about creating a masterpiece on a bold scale.

-Despite neglect during the latter half of the 20th century – which has now been firmly remedied – Yale remains a testament to everything that is truly magical about classical, penal and strategic architecture.
+Despite neglect during the latter half of the 20th century – which has now been remedied – Yale remains a testament to everything that is truly magical about classical, penal and strategic architecture.
 Consequently Yale is one of the world’s most challenging courses and also the world’s best collegiate layout… although the latter point does Yale no justice as there are few inspiring college courses around the world.

 Many cavernous bunkers require careful entry via wooden steps and from the depths of these traps you’ll need a hot sand wedge to keep your card intact.
 With fairways that pitch and roll in a pleasing, almost seaside fashion, you can expect a fair share of awkward stances at Yale.
 Expect a few three putts too.
 The greens at Yale rival those at the Home of Golf in terms of size and severity of undulation.

 The Yale golf course has played host to every significant championship in the State of Connecticut, along with two USGA Junior National Events.
 To play Yale you’ll need to befriend a member or a Yale student or employee.
 Alternatively you might want to gather together a group of 100 friends and acquaintances… Yale do allow outsize group outings on Mondays.